vmarquet/movies/README.md

     * > ❝ – Is it not too frightening for the children?
       > &emsp; – Scary stories make life less scary. ❞
 * Sharper [🍅](https://www.rottentomatoes.com/m/sharper) : intrigue basique mais très esthétique
-* bof: Scrapper ☀️, Are You There God?
+* bof: The Zone of Interest 🇩🇪, Scrapper 🇬🇧 ☀️, Are You There God?
 It's Me Margaret #coming-of-age, Passages, The Killer (David Fincher), Saltburn, La Salle des Profs 🇩🇪, Strange Way of Life (Almodóvar), Il Boemo, The Fabelmans

 Français: